CattyMeowy/swifticat.github.io/rules.md

 Images of naked statues or historical artworks are allowed.
 Users are not allowed to post OC content containing nudity.

-**9. Do not post extremely violent content.**
+**9. Do not post extremely violent or otherwise objectionable content.**

 Please don't post real life death or game clips focused on blood or gore.

   `9a.
-Do not post media from a game or a movie that is rated R18+ or higher.`
+Do not post media from a game or a movie that is rated R18+ or higher (with some exceptions).`

 You may check content ratings at https://classification.gov.au.
 Despite what country you live in, this Discord server is Australian, so the Australian rating system is used.
+Here are games that are exceptions to this rule:

+ - GTA V (depictions of the strip club, cutscenes with swearing (background swearing is allowed) or drug use are not allowed)
+ - Mortal Kombat (since violence as a whole is unrealistic and exaggerated)
+ - Doom and Doom Eternal (since gore is briefly depicted and fades away)
+ - Call of Duty: WWII and Call of Duty: Black Ops III (BO3 robot death scene is not allowed)
+ - Anything that only has the consumer advice "References to sexual violence" or with a T rating in America
+ - Memes related to, but not containing gameplay from, R18+ games

   `9b.
 Do not post media from a game or a movie that is banned from Australia.`

 If you feel what you're about to post may be controversial, check at https://classification.gov.au and check the "Include adult and Refused Classification material" box.
 If the content you would like to post is rated X18+ or RC, please do not post it.

+  `9c.
+Do not post media from a game or a movie focusing on sexual material or sexualized nudity.`

+Please do not post offensive sexual references or allusions and nudity without reasonable context.

 **10. Please don't loophole profanity using media clips.**